etan18/Obsidian-Notes/Cognitive Science/Perception/visual cortex.md

 _The “where” pathway_, located in the parietal lobe is used for locating, navigating to, and grasping objects.
 It also processes actions and movements.
 - Akinetopsia: _motion blindness_
 - Optic Ataxia - _deficit in reaching_
+The dorsal stream may not be entirely accessible to our [[consciousness]], meaning it operates without direct awareness, compared to the ventral stream which pulls from memory and active associations for [[perception]].